Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

 After arriving at the university, I realized I had forgotten something.

-I will give you the details after the meeting.
+I’ll provide the details after the meeting.

-I’m going for a walk after the meal.
+I’ll go for a walk after the meal.

-後に (ato ni) – “after / following”
+後に (ato ni) – “after; afterward”

 Meaning and usage